milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 We do our best to keep our policies as simple as possible, but depending on where you live, you have some additional rights or there may be specific information that you should be aware of.
 Please take a look at the list below to see if any apply to you!

+Australia

-Brazil 🇧🇷
+Brazil

-Canada 🇨🇦
+Canada

-Europe 🇪🇺
+Europe

-Mexico 🇲🇽
+Mexico

-South Korea 🇰🇷
+South Korea

-Turkey 🇹🇷
+Turkey

-United States 🇺🇸
+United States

 Note: The U.S. State Privacy Notice applies only if you are a resident of certain U.S. states that have implemented state-level privacy laws.